Original 'Mulan' singer Lea Salonga just saw the teaser of new live-action movie

 “Mulan” tells the story of a young woman in ancient China who takes her father’s place when the emperor requires each Chinese family to provide a male member in fighting the Hun invaders.

 It is based on the Chinese legend “The Ballad of Hua Mulan.”
-The live-action remake features Liu Yifei as Mulan, Jet Li as the Emperor and Donnie Yeng as Commander Tung.
+The live-action remake features Liu Yifei as Mulan, Jet Li as the Emperor and Donnie Yen as Commander Tung.

 The movie will premiere in Philippine theaters on March 27, 2020.